HACKSSENTIAL RULES ~ CHAPTER VIII

 Characters do not have hit points.
 Injury is tracked through wounds, which are narrative in nature but carry a mechanical weight.
 A wound can impair movement or reduce skill effectiveness.
 The GM determines the severity based on the damage suffered and reduces the relevant stats of the victim.

-Physical damage affects Build and Control and related US.
+• Physical damage affects Build or Control.

-Mental damage affects Intellect and Empathy and related US.
+• Mental damage affects Intellect or Empathy.

-When a character takes damage:
+When a character is hit:

-Each affected stat is tracked as a temporary value.
-The player should retain their original score for reference.
-All actions use the reduced stat until recovery occurs.
-When the total value of a stat (KS+US) reaches 0:
+• Each affected stat is tracked as a temporary value.
+However the player should retain their original score for reference.

-The character enters a countdown toward permanent conditions.
+• When the total value of a CS reaches 0, the character enters a countdown toward permanent conditions.

-This window allows for possible healing, rescue, or final actions.
+• This window allows for possible healing, rescue, or final actions.

-If no recovery occurs within that time, the process is irreversible, and the condition is permanent.
+• If no recovery occurs within that time, the process is irreversible, and the condition is permanent.

 VIII.3 Healing